alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 ```
     location = "/.well-known/pki-validation/fileauth.txt" {
-      return 200 "RESPECTIVE-XXX-OR-YYY-PROOF-STRING-GOES-HERE";
+      return 200 "RESPECTIVE-PROOF-STRING-GOES-HERE";
     }
 ```

 ...then when you next `eotk config` and `eotk nxreload`, that code should be spliced into the correct configuration for each onion.

-## You will need to install the certificates
+## You will need to install the certificates for your project

 For each certificate, HARICA will offer you several files to download; download the "PEM Bundle" file and copy it to your EOTK server.